mahmoudaboueleneen/tomasulo/docs/report.md

 # Report

 This document provides a high-level overview of this software's architecture and its lifecycle.
+We have documented our approach and thinking for each stage of the software's lifecycle and what each process yielded.

-We have outlined our approach and thinking for each process and what each process yielded.
-We will also be covering other related topics and details.
+We have also covered the difficulties and challenges that we've encountered in the Appendix.

 ## Table of Contents